Nurse practicing on a dummy

 Mid-State makes it easy for paramedics to begin their ADN coursework with a “bridge” of requirements:

-1. Paramedic-to-ADN Theory 1 and Theory 2 – These online courses are now offered at Mid-State
+1. Paramedic-to-ADN Theory 1 and Theory 2

 3. Paramedic-to-ADN Clinical - Nursing Introduction to Clinical Care Management – 8 weeks

-Once these bridge requirements are met, you may begin your third-semester Nursing courses.
+Once these bridge requirements are met, you may begin third-semester Nursing courses.
 This will be followed by fourth semester courses.
 All requirements can be met at Mid-State.
 Upon completion you will be eligible to take the NCLEX-RN.

 Explore the full policy and curriculum details below, and contact a Nursing academic advisor with any questions.